The Business Broker

 At this level, transactions and deal structures are complex and require significant corporate finance expertise together with a keen understanding of the regulatory environment to ensure compliance.
 In the UK investment banks are heavily regulated.

-Commercial Real Estate Agents: These brokers handle the sale of commercial property - they sell everything from freehold shops and industrial units to factories, leisure centres, shopping complexes and airports ie. their focus is the real estate / property.
+Commercial Real Estate Agents: CRE agents and commercial property consultants handle the sale of commercial properties - they sell everything from freehold shops and industrial units to B&Bs, factories, leisure centres, shopping complexes and airports ie. their focus is the real estate / property.
 Many CRE agents do a bit of business broking on the side - they'll take on the sale of a going concern, a trading operation / leasehold business, either on its own or together with the sale of the related property.
 Some CRE agents also handle the valuation and sale of assets.
 So if a business is not working out and the owners want to get rid of the stock, machinery or other assets they might call a commercial real estate agent (who may also go by the moniker of 'asset valuer', 'asset assessor' or 'commercial property consultant').
 These agents would be able to value the stock and place or auction it.

 Which firm is the right partner to sell your business?
 This isn't easy to answer.
 Given the reputation of the BTAs and brokers, it may be worth the owner of a small business not using a BTA or broker but selling their business themselves.
 For larger businesses it's important to get a broker not just matched to the size of the business but one that understands the sector as well (in addition to a lot of other criteria).